MarteXcoin-documentation/Documentation/merchants/getting-started.rst

-Payment systems like Anypay and Spark can be integrated with your existing terminal and/or accounting software (such as Square Register, by recording sales invoiced in Dash as an **Other Payment Type** in the system.
-This allows you to keep track of your Dash income as easily as if you were accepting cash.
+Payment systems like Anypay and Spark can be integrated with your existing terminal and/or accounting software (such as Square Register, by recording sales invoiced in MarteX as an **Other Payment Type** in the system.
+This allows you to keep track of your MarteX income as easily as if you were accepting cash.